 Other frequently asked questions

-This is a strategic and long-term commitment by Disney / Pixar to the advancement and dissemination of the production industry's most advanced rendering technologies and the interchange of assets in common formats.
-First, RenderMan going forwards is the conduit through which applicable rendering and image processing technologies developed within Disney / Pixar research will be channeled into the public domain to establish a common platform for production, research and development, trials and experimentation, and other applications.
-Second, it is Pixar's experience that limitations on software access have become an impediment to the development of the production industry, and that universal access and a set of common standards and practices can only stimulate further growth.
-Third, existing trial and evaluation methods of providing access through watermarked or time-expiration licenses are profoundly unsatisfying for proper evaluation.
+Non-Commercial RenderMan is a strategic and long-term commitment by Disney / Pixar to the advancement and dissemination of the production industry's most advanced rendering technology and the interchange of assets in common formats.
+First, RenderMan going forwards will be the conduit through which applicable rendering and image processing technologies developed within Disney / Pixar research will be channeled into the public domain to establish a common platform for production, research and development, trials and experimentation.
+Second, it is Pixar's experience that limitations in software licensing have become an impediment to the growth of the production industry, and that universal access and a set of common standards and practices can only stimulate further advances.
+Third, existing trial and evaluation methods of providing access through watermarked or time-expiration licenses are profoundly unsatisfying for a proper evaluation.
 The resources and technology now being invested in RenderMan are of superior quality unduplicated anywhere, and will continue to anticipate the needs of film production imagery as Pixar has over the past 25-years.
-Providing RenderMan for free for non-commercial use represents the commitment of Disney / Pixar that RenderMan is the long-term film rendering standard.
+Providing RenderMan for free for non-commercial use represents the commitment of Disney / Pixar to RenderMan as the film industries long-term rendering standard.

 For questions related to RenderMan, please contact firstname.lastname@example.org, and one of our specialists will help you learn more about Pixar's RenderMan.